gimenete/pagantis-ios/README.md

 ### Tokenize a card

-At this moment to tokenize a card you always need to charge an amount of many.
-You can refund this charge inmediatly if you wish and in most cases the user won't even see the charge in their account movements.
+At this moment to tokenize a card you always need to charge an amount of money.
+You can refund this charge inmediatly if you wish, and in most cases the user won't even see the charge in their account movements.

 This operation requires to present a `PAWebViewController`.
 But first of all you need to create a `PATokenizeCardRequest` with the details of the operation.
 You will define the `amount` of money that is going to be charged and in which `currency` and you need to put a description to the operation.